VictorGFM/foo-bar/README.md

 ## Details

-Foobar is a invitational challenge proposed by google, with 5 different levels in total.
+Foobar is an invitational challenge proposed by google, with 5 different levels in total.

 Each directory contains three files: